🇵🇱

 How does odwrotne obciążenie work? ⌄

 Odwrotne obciążenie (reverse charge) applies to B2B services to other EU countries.
-You invoice at 0% VAT, and the client accounts for VAT in their country.
+You invoice without VAT, and the client accounts for VAT in their country.

 What are the faktura requirements? ⌄